 - By always using a combination of three drugs from two different drug classes to treat patients.
 This is the basis of standardised regimens.
 If one drug runs out, all drugs should be stopped until a new supply is obtained.

 - By excellent adherence.
 The more frequently doses are missed, the greater is the risk of resistance to those drugs.

 - By making sure that the weight and length of the child are measured, and the doses of the antiretroviral drugs are checked at each clinic visit.

 Excellent adherence to antiretroviral treatment is the best way of avoiding the development of drug resistance.

 5-53 May resistance be caused by previous drug exposure?

-- There is concern that nevirapine used in the prevention of mother-to-child transmission (PMTCT) may cause drug resistance to both nevirapine and efavirenz in mother or infant.
+- There is concern that NVP used in the prevention of mother-to-child transmission (PMTCT) may cause drug resistance to both NVP and EFV in mother or infant.
 This may limit the success of future antiretroviral treatment.

 - Children who have previously been given antiretroviral drugs (‘non-naive patients’) must be carefully assessed by an antiretroviral expert before one of the standard drug combinations is started.